MR-DOS/Si5351-lib/README.md

 [AN-619: Manually generating a Si5351 Register Map v0.7](/documentation/AN619_0.7.pdf)

-This is the only place where there is some mention of the charge pump:
+This is the only place where there is some mention of the VCO capacitive load:

 [AN-619: Manually generating a Si5351 Register Map v0.6](/documentation/AN619_0.6.pdf)